iak-id/iak-api-developer-docs/docs/integration/sandbox-report.md

 ### Change Transaction Status

 In postpaid, sandbox report can be used to see the transaction details like status, price, admin, selling price, etc. For **postpaid** products, you must manually change the transaction status from pending to success or failed in sandbox report.
-But in production environment, you don't need to manually change the transaction status because we are the one who will update the status manually through callback URL.
+But in production environment, you don't need to manually change the transaction status because we are the one who will update the status.

 ![Sandbox Report Postpaid Manual Success](../../assets/images/sandbox-report/sandbox-report-postpaid-manual-success.png)